 Tupamaros

-The MLN-T is inextricably linked to its most important leader, Raúl Sendic, and his brand of social politics.
+The MLN-T is inextricably linked to its most important leader, Raúl Sendic, and his brand of Marxist politics.
 José Mujica, who later became President of Uruguay, was also a member.
 300 Tupamaros died either in action or in prisons (mostly in 1972), according to officials of the group.
 About 3,000 Tupamaros were also imprisoned.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Tupamaros', query time: 0.00s Refine Results